The frame serves to protect the artwork as well as finish it. We offer all commonly used framing options in photographic art.

 We produce our frames according to standards that are approved by galleries and collectors around the world.
 This means that the materials we use and our craftsmanship are and not only superior but our build quality exceeds most regular framing shops.

 Maple is a very smooth, stable and strong wood.
 It’s light in colour and this means that you can achieve beautiful results with lighter staining.
 When choosing a stain colour, you need to keep in mind that the wood has a yellow hue and this has an effect on the final result.
 White stain is never pure white, it always dries with some tonality from the wood.
-Maple is also used in painted frames to get the smoothest possible result.
+Beech and maple are used in painted frames to get the smoothest possible result.
 Oak is also a very strong and stable wood but it’s darker in colour and has a distinctive texture.
 Dark brown staining gives the best result on oak.
 It is also possible to get interesting results with light staining or even paint.
+Ash has a similar structure to oak but even stronger woodflower.
+All of the woods give a very elegant look also as natural woods which are finished just with oil or bee’s wax.

 Other wood types can also be used when requested, but not all woods are suitable for quality frames.
 The chosen wood needs to be strong and stable.
 Some woods are more prone to expanding and warping due to changes in air moisture and temperature.
 This may result in bent frames and cracked corner joints.